corey-rr/redcar-vimly/readme.md

 Menu > Plugins > Vimly > Open Vimly
 or, more likely, use the keybinding (currently `Alt+M`, and `Esc` closes the bar)

-The `help` command displays a list of supported commands and expressions

 ###todo

+ - Finish features
  - Move selection (by word, character, or line)
  - Switching windows
- - Save all files, quit redcar
+ - Save (all?) files, quit redcar
  - Command history. it would be handy to press the up and down arrows to run previous commands
  - Tab completion for file paths